codewithryry/SafePath/README.md

 - Wit.ai: Integrated chatbot for emotional support and guidance based on sentiment analysis.
 - Bootstrap: Front-end framework for responsive design.
 - Tensorflow: Machine learning library used for building models to analyze and predict user behavior or sentiment.
+- Vader-sentiment: A Python library for sentiment analysis that uses a pre-built lexicon and rules to determine the emotional tone (positive, negative, or neutral) of short texts.
+It’s effective for analyzing informal language, including slang, emojis, and hashtags, making it ideal for chatbot interactions and user feedback analysis.
 - SMTP4dev: SMTP server for testing and debugging email functionalities, particularly for the "forgot password" feature.